 As a consumer, you likely want to know what information is on your credit report.
 You probably also want this information to be fair, accurate and private.

-The Fair Credit Reporting Act is legislation that requires credit bureaus and other companies that collect consumer information to take certain steps to protect the details of their clients states the Federal Trade Commission.
+The Fair Credit Reporting Act is legislation that requires credit bureaus and other companies that collect consumer information to take certain steps to protect that information, states the Federal Trade Commission.
 More specifically, this law dictates how these agencies can use, share, access and collect information taken directly from consumer reports.

 The purpose of the FCRA